wp-plugins/gravity-forms-addons/readme.txt

 * Launched plugin

 == Upgrade Notice ==

+= 3.1 =
+* Added much-requested option for front-end User editing of entries.
+Must be enabled (off by default).
+* Added option for front-end Administrator editing of entries (except for approval status).
+Must be enabled (off by default).
+* Fixed issue where multiple-word searches were being converted into one word.

 = 3.0.3 =
 * Fixed "close thickbox" button image path for IIS (Windows) servers by using `site_url()` instead of `get_bloginfo()`